‘Long live freedom!’ – Student Resistance against the Nazis

 The White Rose is a household name in Germany, but much less well known in the UK.
 This year I have been leading the White Rose Project, a research and outreach initiative telling the story of the White Rose in the UK.
 As part of the project, fifteen undergraduates from across the University have worked on a new translation of the White Rose’s resistance leaflets.
 The new translation was published earlier this month in The White Rose: Reading, Writing, Resistance (Oxford: Taylor Institution Library, 2019), which also includes new essays on the history and impact of the White Rose.
 The students and I also co-curated an exhibition at the Bodleian Library, ‘White Rose: Writing and Resistance’ which runs until 7 July 2019.

 The White Rose Project is able to continue next academic year thanks to generous funding from the Oxford Research Centre in the Humanities.
 As a Knowledge Exchange Fellow, I will work closely with the Weiße Rose Stiftung (White Rose Foundation) in Munich.
 Do check our project website to find out more.

 Read more on our blog

-Dr Alex Lloyd is Lecturer in German and teaches language, translation, literature, and film.
+Dr Alex Lloyd is a Fellow by Special Election and a Lecturer in German and teaches language, translation, literature, and film.
 Her main research interests lie in cultural memory, depictions of children and childhood, and the relationship between literature and visual culture.